oasys/photos-migration/README.md

 # Scripts to aid macOS photos migration

+Collection of ad-hoc scripts used to merge multiple photo libraries for import into macOS Photos.app.

+It addresses issues such as:

+- only import unique files (no duplicates)
+- re-encode media types that are no longer supported
+- preserve metadata

 ## Export

 If these are in separate photo libraries, first export all files